Friday, November 14, 2025

 Are you a box half-empty or half-full sort of person?

 Yesterday marked the end of funding in a 12 months research project.
-For a day and a half each week, I’ve worked away on the Social Impact of Selected Religious Practices.
+Thanks to John Templeton, the University of Birmingham Cross-training Fellowship and the Centre for Theology and Public Issues, University of Otago, for a day and a half each week, I’ve worked away on the Social Impact of Selected Religious Practices.

 I could thankfully close the box on what has been a wonderfully productive period.
 The outputs include